top of page

 When a friend first saw my website in spring 2020, she said: "I can't believe you didn't mention tennis."
 She was right.
 How could I have forgotten the sport woven throughout my life since the age of ten.
 I would not have met Mike in a camp for girls in Kings Canyon during summer 1967 unless I'd been hired (serendipity) to teach tennis there.
 Mike, killing time before USAF pilot training, was the rifle instructor and very popular with the campers!

-For 70 years I've played competitive & social tennis.
-With two knee replacements since December 2019, now my joy is running and hitting with four different men (all younger) four times a week on an indoor court.
+For 71 years I've played competitive & social tennis.
+With two knee replacements since December 2019, now my joy is running and hitting with five different men (all younger) five times a week on an indoor court.

 What do I value besides teaching and writing?
 Being the mother of two fine daughters, two grandchildren, wife to a good man for 55 years, four years of volunteer work in Venezuela’s infamous prisons, living in five foreign countries, travel throughout the world, and trash collection.
 Odd to end with trash?
 Let me explain.
 After years abroad, husband Mike and I retired on a creek off the Chesapeake Bay in Virginia’s Northern Neck.
 This rural landscape with its farms, trees, and creeks is beautiful.
 Not its ubiquitous litter.

 It touched and surprised me to see daughter Bonnie had adopted a block for me in Anacostia, D.C., where she lives.
-Here she stands behind her house.
 She cleared what was a hill of dirt, countless layers of trash beneath it, and uncovered ancient rock.
 What a marvel of beauty it is now.
 And the garden Bonnie has created must be seen to be believed.

 At the University of Richmond, I donated four historical items to the library in April 2021.
 The papers date to the time of my great-great grandfather, Eugene B. Chase, in Derby Line, Vermont.
 His 1849 Gold Rush journey is the story related in, Here to There and Back Again.